anagiordano/ibm-artifacts/kafka/README.md

     - targets: ['172.17.0.4:7071']

 ```
-3- Restart Prometheus to reload the configuration file
+1. Reload the configuration file

 ```
 ps -ef
 kill -HUP <prometheus PID>
 ```

-4- You can now verify that Kafka is listed as a target job in Prometheus.
+1. You can now verify that Kafka is listed as a target job in Prometheus.
 On a Browser, open the http://localhost:9090/targets URL.

 ![](images/prometheus-targets.png)